Error-331/code_tests/docs/bible/links.md

 Fear God - October 28 (May your attitude toward sin reflect the fear of the Lord);

 Special Creation - October 29 (If God takes note of the common sparrow, how much more is He aware of you and me?);

+The Universal Call - October 30 (Anyone can be saved because He is able to save anyone who humbles himself and calls upon His name);